-Rose plants and bushes are many gardeners favourite plant and, when well planted, can create amazing centrepieces and displays.
-However, planting and caring for roses can be tricky.
-In this complete guide to planting rose bushes, find out the best conditions for roses to thrive in, how to move and replant rose bushes, and how best to plant and care for rose varieties in pots.
+Rose bushes are many gardeners' favourite plant and, when well planted, can create amazing centrepieces and displays.
+In this complete guide to planting rose bushes, find out the best conditions for roses to thrive in, how to move them and avoid replant rose bushes, and how best to plant and care for roses in pots.

-Although rose plants are long suffering and will grow in most places, if you want them to grow as well as possible then think of three things.
+Although roses are long-suffering plants and will grow in most places, if you want them to grow as well as possible then think of three things.
 It doesn't matter what type of rose you're planting, you need to think of Earth, Wind and Fire.

 All good gardeners revisit their plans and, often, this includes moving plants that have outgrown their space.
 You may be looking to remove a rose bush for many reasons - they may be unhappy or their colour may be wrong.
 You may be moving house and want to take the rose with you, or give a rose bush away.
 Removing, moving and replanting roses is perfectly possible.
 This is especially the case when they are younger.
 All you need to do is follow some basic rules:

 Firstly, moving a rose bush works best in winter, when they are fully dormant.
 Make sure that you prepare the site to which the rose is to be moved first (as described above).

 Then you'll need to prune the rose back to make your job easier and to help establish the right leaf-to-root ratio.

 Next, using a spade to cut a 50cm ring around the plant and then angle your spade in at 45 degrees in order to loosen the soil around the roots.
 After this, go round with a fork, aiming to dislodge the roots from the east with as little disturbance as possible.
 Gently tease the plant from the loosened soil, shake some of the soil from the roots, and wrap the roots in damp sacking.